 Hanging my christmas origami ornaments up

-In order to hang them up, I made small hooks and tied a wire from one end to the rather of the window.
+In order to hang them up, I made small hooks and tied a wire from one end to the other of the window.

-If you want to see more Christmas origami models, please check out those other articles that I have on the same subject:
+If you want to see more Christmas origami models, that I folded or curated lists, please check out those other articles that I have on the same subject: